 How to change account password using Command Prompt

-To change your local account password using Command Prompt, use these steps:
+Use these steps to change your local account password using Command Prompt:

 Type the following command to list all the available accounts and press Enter: